 "This cup is the New Covenant in my blood, which is being poured out for you" (Lk.22:20 Para.).

 As we perform each of the Passover rituals and meditate on the meaning of each, we may want to thank the Father and Jesus Christ individually for their specific effort in making it possible for us to participate in this most important ceremony.

 After the Passover

 Each year, the Passover observance pictures one's salvation, the renewal of one's covenant with God, and one's commitment to fulfilling one's part of the agreement.

 After the Passover has been observed, a person should come away with a sense of awe and appreciation for what they have been allowed to participate in.
 One should also come away with a sense of renewed commitment to perform the promises made at baptism and to do whatever the Father requires in order to fulfill the reason for one's calling.

-The Passover observance should be a constant reminder throughout the year of the awesome commitment that was made by the Father and Jesus Christ to allow us to have salvation.
+The Passover observance should be a constant reminder throughout the year of the awesome commitment made by God the Father and Jesus Christ to allow us to have salvation.

 One of the messages of the Passover, that should remain with us throughout the year is that our former life, which was under the law of death, is now gone forever, and we are now living a totally new kind of life that is free from the penalty of sin.
 See Rom.12:1-2.